 - Increase the signal level, as it is directly related to the PHY rate.
 See the suggested solutions for increasing signal level in the Signal Level chapter. - Check your AP capabilities.
 If you are using newer 802.11n equipment, make sure that the maximum MCS indices, Short GI, and 40 MHz channel bandwidth are allowed in the device configuration. - Check your Client Capabilities settings.
-You might have erroneously limited them too much. - If you are using legacy 802.11 a/b/g equipment, consider upgrading to 802.11ac or 802.11ax.
+You might have erroneously limited them too much. - If you are using legacy 802.11n equipment, consider upgrading to 802.11ax.